 Solution: to establish their ranking, the NASA experts used two alternating criteria: – what ensures biological life and which ensures the possibility of joining the mother rocket.
 These two criteria mean, by their association, survival.

-Nº14: magnetic compass (no use on the moon, as the magnetic field is not exploited there);
+- Nº14: magnetic compass (no use on the moon since the magnetic field is not exploited there);

-Nº12: case of powdered milk (nutritional trap: more bulky than concentrated food);
+- Nº12: the case of powdered milk (nutritional trap: bulkier than concentrated food);

-Nº11: two 45-calibre pistols (can be used to speed up propulsion; at the very least, to end one’s life);
+- Nº11: two 45-caliber pistols (can be used to speed up propulsion; at the very least, to end one’s life);

-Nº7: medical kit with hypodermic syringes (bites of vitamins, serum, etc. require a special opening (provided for by NASA) in the suit;
+- Nº7: the medical kit with hypodermic syringes (bites of vitamins, serum, etc. requires a special opening – provided by NASA) in the suit;

-Nº6: 50 meters of nylon rope (useful for roping, climbing rocks, possibly hoisting the wounded);
+- Nº6: 50 meters of nylon rope (useful for roping, climbing rocks, and possibly hoisting the wounded);

-Debriefing: After the activity is completed, have a short debriefing to reflect on the whole process and close the activity together with all the participants.
-As a facilitator you can question the group on certain interactions that you observed and ask them questions such as:
+after the activity is completed, have a short debriefing to reflect on the whole process and close the activity together with all the participants.
+As a facilitator, you can question the group on certain interactions that you observed and ask them questions such as: